daveeS987/practice1-nextjs/README.md

 ## Overview / Motivation

 A general purpose front end project template meant to get up and running fast.
+Built with Nextjs, Material Ui, and Redux Toolkit.
 Comes with basic landing page, about page, signup, signin.

 ## Links & Resources